rwblokzijl/Msc-thesis-EuroToken/thesis.md

 This document describes the motivation, design, implementation and evaluation of the EuroToken system.
-The EuroToken system is a conceptual design that aims to fit the requirements stated in the previous section.
+The EuroToken system is a conceptual design that aims to fit the requirements stated in the previous section, as well as a limited proof of concept design testing certain aspects of the design.
 The structure of this work is as follows, in the next chapter we describe the design of the EuroToken system.
 The design is approached from the fundamental questions of a currency and answers the fundamental questions first.
-What is a digital currency, what is the double spending problem, and how to design a system that is scalable while not compromising the principle of double-spend prevention.
-The design aims to have the following features:
+What is a digital currency?
+What is the double spending problem?
+And how to design a system that is scalable while not compromising the principle of double-spend prevention?
+The design aims to provide the following features:

 1. Be a fully functional system of accounting
 2. Preventing unsanctioned money creation
 3. Scale to the size of the European union
 4. Be off-line transferable

-However, in order to not be limited in the same way as Bitcoin and similat currencies, we sacrifice the following feature: Decentralization.
+In order to not be limited in the same way as Bitcoin and similar currencies, we choose to sacrifice the following feature: Decentralization.
 This give us the required leeway to create a scalable and offline-capable system.
+However, we do attempt to provide the necessary tools to overcome the downsides of the centralisation.

 # Design

-Any CBDC that aims to replace public money while being able to operate at the scale of the euro system needs to conform to a number of requirements.
+Any payment system that aims to replace public money while being able to operate at the scale of the euro system needs to conform to a number of requirements.
 Such a system needs to be scalable, privacy aware, allow peer to peer transactions off-line.
-In needs to be price stable, exchangeable for euros, and most importantly needs to be secure and cheating resistant.
-In this chapter we explain how a distributed personal blockchain provides a good basis for a scalable, private, and off-line friendly transaction system.
-We then explain how we position the system in relation to the euro, how the price remains stable, and how the system mimics the properties of cash.
+In needs to be price stable, exchangeable for euros, and most importantly, it needs to be secure and cheating resistant.
+In this chapter we first describe how a distributed personal blockchain provides a good basis for a scalable, private, and off-line friendly transaction system.
+We then explain how we position the system in relation to the euro, how the price can remain stable, and how a system can mimic the properties of cash.
 We then go in to the details of how the system is secured, and how we prevent double spending while still remaining scalable and allowing off-line transactions.
-Finally, we explain how the system could be expanded upon by legal frameworks that would provide different risk vs privacy trade-offs and how they could be enforced in the system.
+Finally, we explain how the system could be expanded upon by legal frameworks that can provide varying risk vs privacy trade-offs and how certain guarantees could be enforced in the system.

 ## Distributed accounting and networking

 The possibilities and limitations of any virtual currency are dependent on its system of accounting.
-In order to conform to the off-line, scalability and transparency requirements a system of distributed accounting is chosen.
+In order to conform to the off-line, scalability and transparency requirements, a system of distributed accounting is chosen.
 As the fundamental building block for the EuroToken system we use a Hyper-Sharded personal blockchain that keeps track of every users transaction history on their own edge device.
-By storing all information required for transacting at the physical point of transaction, we create the possibility of off-line transaction between users, without any link to the outside world.
+By storing all information required for transacting at the physical end points of transactions, we create the possibility of direct off-line transaction between users, without any link to the outside world.

 ### TrustChain

 As a technology for this "personal blockchain", we use the TrustChain system.
-As illustrated in figure \ref{trustchain_label} every users personal blockchain is structured as a chronological, one-dimentional string of "blocks".
+As illustrated in figure \ref{trustchain_label} every user has a personal blockchain structured as a chronological, one-dimensional string of "blocks".
 Every block will include a cryptographically secure hash identifying what block preceded it.
-Because of the trapdoor effect of the hash, this has the effect that any block will uniquely identify all blocks that come before it.
+Because of the trapdoor effect of the hash, any block will uniquely identify all blocks that come before it.
 This allows anyone to verify the validity of entire history of another user, given the last block in this history.
+Every block will contain a single transaction that specifies the transfer of funds from one user to another, as well as a reference to a corresponding block in the chain of the transaction counterparty.
+This effectively creates a system of double accounting.

 [trustchain]: ../images/trustchain.png
-![TrustChain [@TrustChain] \label{trustchain_label}][trustchain]
+![TrustChain [@TrustChain], interconnected personal blockchains \label{trustchain_label}][trustchain]

-Every block can contain a "declaration' by the user, or a reference to the declaration of another party.
+Every block can contains a "declaration" by the user, or a reference to the declaration of another party.
 These declarations are digitally signed by the declaring party and form the base of any transaction.
-To do a transaction the sending user (Alice) will create a new block with a declaration stating "I transfer 1 EuroToken to Bob".
-In order to prevent fraudulent transactions every transaction is registered both Alice's chain as well as Bob's.
+To do a transaction the sending user (Alice) will create a new (half)block with a declaration stating "I transfer 1 EuroToken to Bob".

-When Bob receives the block from Alice, he can accept it by creating a block in his own chain and returning it Alice.
+When Bob receives this block from Alice, he can accept it by creating a block in his own chain and returning it Alice.
 Before Bob accepts the block, he first validates the history of Alice by requesting enough of her chain make sure that Alice doesn't validate any of the network rules that would invalidate Bob's receiving of the money.
-Once Bob is satisfied with the correctness of Alice's chain he incorporates a new block declaring the acceptance of Alice's transaction.
+Once Bob is satisfied with the correctness of Alice's transaction history he incorporates a new block declaring the acceptance of Alice's transaction.
 This block includes the hash of Alice's block, thus entangling the chains of Alice and Bob together.
 Bob now has a signed proof by Alice that the transaction happened.
 He can use this to prove the transaction happened at any point in the future.

 ### IPv8

 The TrustChain implementation comes as a part of the IPv8 distributed networking suite.
 While the EuroToken system design is independent of the underlying communication technology, IPv8 gives us a number of features that are a useful addition to our design.
+The most useful one being Peer to Peer overlay networking.

-Peer to Peer overlay networking.
-Firstly it provides a mechanism to discover the network location of users based on the same public key that is used to identify a TrustChain user.
+Peer to Peer overlay networking, provides a mechanism to discover the network location of users based on the same public key that is used to identify a TrustChain user.
 This allows us to almost completely abstract away from locating users using IP addresses and ports.
 As a result we only have to worry about maintaining a users public key to identify and communicate with them across time.
 IPv8 does not only abstract away from IP addresses, bus also from the IP network completely.
 Namely, it provides communication over Bluetooth without the need for any internet connection.
 This becomes very useful for demonstrating the off-line capabilities of the EuroToken system.

-The final aspect of IPv8 that is useful is the fact that it has an implementation in Kotlin.
+Another useful aspect of IPv8 is the fact that it has an implementation in Kotlin.
 This allows us to create a mobile app to run allow users to maintain their wallet on a portable device and interact with the system in a modern way.

 ## Gateways: Euro to EuroToken exchange